Key facts

 Course structure

-The course consists of 8 credit points completed as: 4 core units (1 credit point each) and 4 credit points of elective units listed below.
+To complete the Graduate Diploma of Human Nutrition students must attain 8 credit points, 4 core units (1 credit point each) and 4 credit points of elective units listed below.
 You may choose to undertake 2 electives from postgraduate units offered by any faculty of the University (subject to unit rules and approval by the Course Director) and 2 electives from the elective units listed below.

 Students who wish to continue into H714 Master of Human Nutrition and complete the Research Based Project Option B (Research focus) i.e. HSN750 Nutrition Research Project Part A and HSN751 Nutrition Research Project Part B, are strongly advised to undertake HSN715 Understanding Human Nutrition Research Studies and HSN719 Assessment Methods for Nutrition and Physical Activity Research as elective units in this course.